no-queue/micro-express-architecture/README.md

-# arquitetura-node-microexpress
+# Arquitetura Node Microexpress
-this is a sample of application using node | mongodb | docker \n actual version: 1.0.0
+this is a sample of application using node | mongodb | docker actual version: 1.0.0